davidmegginson/canada-notams/README.md

     python3 canada-notams.py CYYZ

+For a flight from Toronto to CYVR (Vancouver):

+    python3 canada-notams.py CYYZ CYVR

-To page through the NOTAMs for CYVA (Vancouver):
+To page through the NOTAMs for CYUL (Montreal):

     python3 canada-notams.py CYVR | less

 Note that only Canadian airport codes recognized by ourairports.com will work.

+The default search radius is 25 nautical miles around your airport or route.
+To change that, use the --radius option:

+    python3 canada-notams.py --radius 50 CYRO

-NOTAMs will always be sorted most-recent first (using the start validity date).
+The script will deduplicate NOTAMs and display them sorted most-recent first (using the start validity date).

 ## License